haagahelia/mobilecourse/docs/Navigation/reactnavigation.md

 #### Tab icons
 - Expo provides icon library that can be used to show icons in your app (https://docs.expo.dev/guides/icons/).
-- To use icons, you have to import `Ionicons` component
+- To use icons, you have to import `Ionicons` component:
 ```js
 import Ionicons from '@expo/vector-icons/Ionicons';
 ```